Where Does Our Water Come From?

-North Vancouver's Capilano Reservoir supplies a third of the region's drinking water.
-The reservoir is contained by the Cleveland Dam (1954), also operated by Metro Vancouver.
+North Vancouver's Capilano Watershed supplies a third of the region's drinking water.
+The Capilano Reservoir is contained by the Cleveland Dam (constructed 1954), also operated by Metro Vancouver.
 This reservoir sits in the steepest of the three watersheds that supply our drinking water.

 Visitors can see the reservoir from Cleveland Dam at the north end of Capilano River Regional Park.
 You can also visit the Capilano River Hatchery, operated below Cleveland Dam since 1971.

-Located in the North Shore Mountains the Seymour Reservoir supplies a third of the region's drinking water.
+Located in the North Shore Mountains, the Seymour Watershed supplies a third of the region's drinking water.
 Although the reservoir is closed to public access, the forests south of the reservoir, called the

 Lower Seymour Conservation Reserve (LSCR) are open to the public, offering many outdoor experiences, and the LSCR trails connect to many other popular trails on the North Shore.